yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

                 serviceName: s1
                 servicePort: 80

-    * Since it's the first route pointing to this service, the ingress controller will create LbaaS pool (attached to L7 router)- named 'mynamespace_s1'.
+    * Since it's the first ingress pointing to this service, the ingress controller will create LbaaS pool (attached to L7 router)- named 'mynamespace_s1'.

     * The ingress controller will create L7 rule and L7 policy, the L7 policy direct it's filtered traffic towards s1_pool.